Skip to Content

 Don’t be deceived by the name, Flying Fish offers more than just great seafood.
 For example, the Kurobuta Pork Belly appetizer is melt-in-your-mouth delicious.
 In addition to a wide variety of seafood options, you will find three different cuts of beef as well as chicken on the menu.

-No matter what you order at Flying Fish, you really can’t go wrong!
+No matter what you order at Flying Fish, you really can’t go wrong at this best Disney World restaurants.

 Nicole at The Disney Journey